blackcrowX/Data_Analytics_Portfolio/README.md

 ### Bundesliga Players

-**Description:** This project is an anlysis using Tableau to gain insights.
+**Description:** This project is an anlysis using Tableau to gain insights into the players.
 It contains data visualisations to understand the players of the bundesliga season 2022/ 2023.
 The dataset lists all players of the season and their respective clubs.
 The goal of the project was to explore the dataset and take a closer look at the players.

 **Code:** [`XXX`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_IV/XXX)